leon2968/CustomerItemDAODemo/README.md

 removeItemById(int id) - Removes an item with the given id.

 ### Notes
 1. This is for learning purpose only.
-Feel free to use and test it, but please do not submite the codes as your own work.
+Feel free to use and test it, but please do not submit the codes as your own work.
-2. There is no interaction between customer and user at this stage.
+2. There is no interaction between Customer and Item at this stage.
 I may or may not implement more features in this program.